samfrm/reflex/paper.md

 # State of the field

-Developers commonly rely on ad‑hoc local servers, browser extensions, or general‑purpose proxies to test web behavior.
-While these tools are powerful, they do not specifically target reproducible referrer emulation with standards‑compliant HTTPS and `Referrer-Policy` control.
+Developers commonly rely on ad‑hoc local servers, browser extensions, or general‑purpose proxies (e.g., mitmproxy [@mitmproxy]) to test web behavior.
+Automation frameworks such as Selenium [@selenium] and Playwright [@playwright] can orchestrate browser flows, but they do not specifically target reproducible referrer emulation with locally trusted HTTPS and precise `Referrer-Policy` control out‑of‑the‑box.
 Reflex fills this narrow but frequently encountered gap with a single‑purpose, scriptable CLI tailored to referrer‑dependent analytics and experimentation.

 # Availability